 Besides the above, there are a few other features you could add on.
 You might pay extra for the option to increase the policy’s coverage at a future date.
 You might also opt for catastrophic disability benefits, where the policy pays more if you’re so severely disabled that you need help with things like bathing and dressing.
 But these are secondary features and should be considered only once you’ve decided on the base policy benefits.

 Once you’ve completed the above three steps, you’ll be ready to apply.
 The application process is similar to life insurance.
 You’ll likely need to complete a health exam and submit financial documentation.
 Have your past two years of tax returns and recent W2s ready, so you can provide them quickly if the insurer requests them.
 Also, if you’re required to undergo a health exam, schedule it as quickly as possible.
 While the exam should only be 30 minutes, it takes time to schedule and get the exam results back, so getting it done quickly will help move your application along.

 Finally, make sure you’re upfront about your health history.
 If you’ve had health challenges in the past or are taking medications today, insurers will eventually find out.
 Better to share the information upfront, so you don’t end up being declined months down the road.

 Dennis Ho is a life actuary and chief executive of Saturday Insurance, a digital insurance advisor that helps people shop for income annuities, long-term-care insurance and other insurance products.
 Prior to co-founding Saturday, Dennis spent 20 years in the insurance industry in a variety of actuarial, finance and business roles.
-His previous articles for HumbleDollar were Works If You Can’t and Bet Your Life.
+His previous articles were Works If You Can’t and Bet Your Life.
 Dennis can be reached via LinkedIn or at email@example.com.